xan hist

 ```txt

-Print a horizontal histogram for the given CSV file with each line
+Print horizontal histograms for the given CSV file with each row representing

-This command is very useful when used in conjunction with the `frequency` or `bins`
+This command is often used with the `frequency` or `bins` commands:

 Usage: